sjanhunen/dokimazo/papers/one-question.rst

 .. sidebar:: Main Points

    David, despite his many failure, was seeking God from the heart.
 He didn't run from the conviction of sin, he embraced it.
 His heart was broken, not hardened.
 He desired what only God can give, a clean heart filled with His spirit.

-   A broken heart is an open heart.
-Christ came to heal the brokenhearted.

 No study of the heart would be complete without considering the example of someone who was called out in the Bible as being a "man after God's own heart."
 This is none other than David.
 Why did David get this title?